You may have read this many times in my writings: people want to be with us because of the way we make them feel about themselves.

 What happened is that they don’t feel the same way they felt a few days, weeks, months or years ago.

 Sometimes how the other person feels about him or herself has nothing to do with you at all, and sometimes it has everything to do with you.
-Knowing what has to do with him or her, and what has to do with you can be the difference between being able to re-ignite that initial “feeling” of attraction and parting ways for good.
+Knowing what has to do with them, and what has to do with you can be the difference between being able to re-ignite that initial “feeling” of attraction and parting ways for good.